a-liut/gio-fog-node-go/README.md

 # gio-fog-node-go

-The Gò Plants FogNode searches for Giò-compliant devices and connects to them providing a unified REST interface to let the rest of Giò Plant platform interact with devices.
+The Gò Plants Fog Node searches for Giò-compliant devices and connects to them providing a unified REST interface to let the rest of Giò Plant platform interact with devices.
 The connection is kept open until the program stops or the device disconnects.

 To stop the program, send SIGINT signal.